-This post will share hard evidence that pesticides in cigarettes inhaled during pregnancy by generations of smoking mothers since the 1950s very likely explain at least some of the current Meth epidemic.
+I’ld like to share hard evidence with you showing that pesticides in cigarettes inhaled during pregnancy by generations of smoking mothers since the 1950s very likely explain at least some of the current Meth & Fentanyl epidemics, as well as our more chronic addiction to alcohol.

-Although fairly widespread amphetamine abuse and addiction began shortly after their invention and first military uses in WWII, and although generations of people have used amphetamines as “prescription medicines”, the Meth epidemic of the past few years has metastasized enough to cause clearly visible and widespread pain and suffering.
+Although fairly widespread amphetamine abuse and addiction began shortly after their invention and first military uses in WWII, and although generations of people have used amphetamines and opioids as prescription medicines, the Meth and Fentanyl epidemics of the past few years has metastasized enough to cause clearly visible and widespread pain and suffering.

-We know that the seven generations of smoking mothers since the 1950s have given birth to literally millions of neurologically and mentally damaged babies, and we know that these babies have grown up to disproportionately become substance abusers and addicts.
-The question is – how much of this damage can be explained by pre-natal pesticide exposure through smoking contaminated cigarettes?
-How much of the human destruction we see on our streets can be traced to generations of pre-natal exposure to unregulated pesticides in cigarettes?
-I want to show you the published research and hard data that tie this idea together.
+We know that the seven generations of smoking mothers since the 1950s have given birth to literally millions of damaged babies, and we know that these babies have grown up to disproportionately become substance abusers and addicts.
+The question is – how much of the human destruction we see on our streets can be traced to generations of pre-natal exposure to unregulated pesticides in cigarettes?
+I want to show you the published research and hard data that tie these ideas together.

 Let’s connect a few dots.

-1. We know that children who are exposed to pesticides during pregnancy are at increased risk of developing mental health and neurological problems in adolescence
+1. We know that children who are exposed to pesticides during pre-birth development are at increased risk of developing both mental health and neurological problems in adolescence

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4247335